eigen-space/nodejs-http-client/README.md

 * `@eigenspace/base-http-client` - is used like base http client to wrap it.
 * `form-data` - is used for sending multipart data.
 * `node-fetch` - is used as request provider.
+* `json-bigint` - is used to parse json contains bigint type values.

 # Why do we have that dev dependencies?